responsivedev/responsive-docs/docs/concepts/storage.md

 ### Flexible Partitioning

-Scylla's partitioning supports (and indeed performs better with) schemes that have many thousands (and even millions) of partitions.
+Scylla's partitioning supports (and indeed performs better with) schemas that have many thousands (and even millions) of partitions.
 Responsive state stores takes advantages of this and maps each Kafka Partition to many remote storage partitions.